hintinteractive/hintapi/api_spec.md

 				authenticationToken: 'auth_token'
 			}

+	5. After Action :
+		-	Call GET /api/user upon successful login and update the current user info in the client.

 	5. Additional Info:
 		-	auth_token is valid for 30 days, so cache it in the application.
 		-	auth_token is necessary to make any api calls.
 		-	If auth_token is invalid log off the user.

+- GET /api/user : get the current user info, if user doesn't exists call facebook and update user info

+	1. Trigger:
+		-	after user logged in to the system.
+		- 	afer user comes to the user settings page.
+		-	after user refresh his information.

+	2. Request param:

+			{
+			}

+	3. Request headers:

+			{
+				Content-Type : "application/json",
+				Accept : "application/json",
+				X-ZUMO-AUTH : "auth_token"
+			}

+	4. Response:

+			{
+				id : String,
+				social_id : String,
+				name : String,
+				contact: {
+					email : String,
+					phone : String
+				},
+				hair_color : String,
+				gender : String,
+				interested_in : [String],
+				status : String,
+				black_list : [String]
+			}

+	5. Additional Info:
+		-	Get the user from databse from the userid embedded in the header.
+		-	If the user doesn't exists, call facebook with the access_token embedded in the header to get user's basic info.
+		-	Update the database with info facebook.
+		- 	Return user's info.

 - GET /api/venue : get a list of venues